Martingales arising from minimal submanifolds and other geometric contexts: Definitions and preliminary results

 Let $M$ be a Cartan-Hadamard manifold of dimension $m$; we will always assume that $M$ is smooth and complete.
 The main object of study is what we will call a rank-$n$ martingale, where $n\in\lc 1, \ldots, m-1 \rc$.
 This is a (continuous) process $X_t$ on $M$, possibly defined up to some explosion time $\zeta$, which (informally) is infinitesimally a Brownian motion on $\Lambda_t$, where $\Lambda_t$ is a (path) continuous, adapted choice of $n$-dimensional subspace of $T_{X_t}M$.
 To be be more specific, we suppose that $X_t$ locally (in space and time) satisfies an SDE of the form

-where $(v_{1,t}, \ldots, v_{n,t})$ is a continuous, adapted $n$-tuple of orthonormal vectors (in $T_{X_t}M$).
+where $(v_{1,t}, \ldots, v_{n,t})$ is a continuous, adapted $n$-tuple of orthonormal vectors in $T_{X_t}M$.
 (Note that we're not claiming that a unique solution necessarily exists for any such choice of $v_{i,t}$, just that $X_t$ is a solution to such an equation.)
 Naturally, we think of the $v_{i,t}$ as a orthonormal basis for the $n$-dimensional subspace $\Lambda_t$ mentioned above.
 We generally think of $X_t$ as starting from a single point $X_0$, but this is not necessary (and it's occasionally useful to consider a more general initial distribution).

-For clarity, consider our main example of such a process, Brownian motion on a (properly embedded) $n$-dimensional minimal submanifold.
+For clarity, consider a particularly nice example of such a process, Brownian motion on a (properly embedded) $n$-dimensional minimal submanifold.
 In that case, we can, on some local chart, let $v_{i,t} = v_i(X_t)$ for a smooth, orthonormal frame $v_1,\ldots,v_n$.
 Alternatively, if we want a smooth global (but non-Markov) choice of $v_{i,t}$, we can let them be given by the parallel transport of an orthonormal frame at $X_0$ along $X_t$, in the spirit of the Ells-Elworthy-Malliavin construction of Brownian motion on a manifold.

 Returning to the general case of Equation \eqref{Eqn:RankN}, note that the differentials are Ito differentials, and thus $X_t$ is in fact an $M$-martingale (see \cite{HsuBook} for basic definitions in stochastic differential geometry).
 Also note that the law of $X_t$ should generally be thought of as depending on $\Lambda_t$, rather than on the specific choice of frame $v_{i,t}$.
 In particular, let $\tilde{v}_{i,t}$ be another set of orthonormal frames for $\Lambda_t$.
 Then write $\tilde{v}_{i,t} = \sum_{j=1}^n c_{i,j,t} v_{j,t}$ for $i,j=1,\ldots, n$, where $\lb c_{i,j}\rb_t$ is a continuous, adapted $O(n)$-valued process, and suppose that $\tilde{W}^i_t$ for $i=1,\ldots, n$ are independent Brownian motions satisfying the system